-Profile: Winnie Madikizela-Mandela of South Africa
+Obituary: Winnie Madikizela-Mandela of South Africa

-She was a potent symbol of the anti-apartheid struggle with her then-husband, the iconic Nelson Mandela, for nearly three decades, but her reputation later became tainted by a fraud conviction and murder accusations, which she denied.
+In later life her reputation later became tainted by a fraud conviction and murder accusations, which she denied.

 The next year they married - she was a young bride, 16 years his junior, glamorous and strong-willed.